cloudlinux/libcare/docs/libcare.rst

 Most of the binaries in the system are in the `elf(5) format <http://refspecs.linuxbase.org/elf/elf.pdf>`__.
-From the producer point of view the file of that format consists of a set of blocks called ``sections``.
+From the producer point of view, the file of this format consists of a set of blocks called ``sections``.
 Sections can contain data (``.rodata``, ``.data``), executable code (usually called ``.text``) and auxiliary data.
-The text references its parts and necessary data (such as variables) by the means of ``symbols``.
-For instance, C's ``main`` is a special symbol where the control is transfered by the C runtime after the required initalization is done.
+The text references its parts and necessary data (such as variables) by means of ``symbols``.
+For instance, C's ``main`` is a special symbol where the control is transferred by the C runtime after the required initialization is done.
 The symbols are listed in the section ``.symtab`` whenever it is required.